- The Washington Times - Wednesday, September 17, 2025

 “This legal action follows two tragic cases in Texas in which radical abortion activists and organizations facilitated men illegally purchasing abortion-inducing drugs,” Mr. Paxton’s office said in an Aug.
 21 statement.

-Not all cases are cut-and-dry: In a lawsuit filed last month, Liana Davis, 37, of Corpus Christi, accused 34-year-old Marine Capt.
+Not all cases are cut-and-dried.
+In a lawsuit filed last month, Liana Davis, 37, of Corpus Christi, accused 34-year-old Marine Capt.
 Christopher Cooprider of spiking her hot chocolate, causing her to hemorrhage and lose the baby.

 He has countersued for $1 billion in damages, accusing her of lying and saying he ordered the abortion pills at her request.
 His lawsuit also says the Corpus Christi Police Department declined to pursue charges after investigating.